rippedpiracy/docs/PC-Software/Games.md

 Arguably the best site for Game Piracy.
 It's a well moderated Forum with active members.
 Not only good for getting Games from, but also learning about different Cracking tools and resources for many Games.
 **_Requires Sign-up_**.
 *<small>Most Games that are uploaded to this site are uncracked and require a <a target="_self" href="#cracking-tools">Steam Emulator</a> to function, especially when it's mentioned that the upload is "Clean (Steam) Files" or when it's uploaded to the [Steam Content Sharing](https://cs.rin.ru/forum/viewforum.php?f=22) (SCS) forum.</small>*
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[CS.RIN.RU Enhanced](https://github.com/SubZeroPL/cs-rin-ru-enhanced-mod) - A Browser Userscript that enhances the UI and the functionality of cs.rin.ru.
+Make sure to enable SCS in the settings otherwise SCS forums are hidden by default.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[RIN Guide](https://gitlab.com/ZediAlreadyTaken/guides/-/blob/main/rin-guide.md) - An okay guide for browsing cs.rin.ru by **MIDNYTE**.
 If you need further support, drop in our [Discord Server](https://discord.ripped.guide).

 **[Torrminatorr](https://forum.torrminatorr.com) (DDL)**